quicwg/multipath/draft-ietf-quic-multipath.md

 Compared to the ACK frame as specified in {{QUIC-TRANSPORT}}, the ACK_MP frame additionally contains the receiver's Path ID to distinguish the path-specific packet number space.

-Acknowledgements of Initial and Handshake packets MUST be carried using ACK frames, as specified in {{QUIC-TRANSPORT}}.
+As multipath support is unknown during the handshake, acknowledgements of Initial and Handshake packets are be sent using ACK frames, as specified in {{QUIC-TRANSPORT}}.

-As soon as the handshake concluded and the negotiation of multipath support is succeeded, endpoints SHOULD use ACK_MP frames instead of ACK frames to acknowledge application data packets, including 0-RTT packets, using Path ID 0 for the initial path.
+After the handshake concluded and negotiation of multipath support succeeded, endpoints SHOULD use ACK_MP frames instead of ACK frames to acknowledge application data packets, including 0-RTT packets, using Path ID 0 for the initial path.